robindouglasjohnson/gruescript/docs/gruescript.md

 not at all.

-The conversation system allows you to create more complex dialogue in your game byswitching to a more choice-based system when the player is talking toa non-player character (NPC).
-While a conversation is going on, a newpane appears in the interface, between the scroller and roomdescription.
-This specifies who or what the player is talking to,and contains up to three lists of 'topics' -- essentially, a specialkind of verb -- that the player can "ask", "tell" or "say".
+The conversation system allows you to create more complex dialogue in your game by switching to a more choice-based system when the player is talking toa non-player character (NPC).
+While a conversation is going on, a newpane appears in the interface, between the scroller and room description.
+This specifies who or what the player is talking to, and contains up to three lists of 'topics' -- essentially, a special kind of verb -- that the player can "ask", "tell" or "say".
-Finally,there is a button to end the conversation.
+Finally, there is a button to end the conversation.

 For the purpose of the conversation system, an NPC is any thing with the tag `conversation`.
 It is likely (but not necessary) that you will